abd-alhusseini/Project-2/README.md

 ---

 ## 2. IP Addressing and VLAN Plan
-The network is logically segmented using VLANs to isolate traffic and enhance security.
-A virtual IP (VIP) provided by VRRP serves as the redundant gateway for all devices.

 #### IP Addressing and Subnet Overview
 | Device / Interface                  | IP Address                       | Subnet Mask     | Default Gateway       |